 Vicki Lane is one of my favorite authors.
 She writes the wonderful Elizabeth Goodweather series set in the mountains of North Carolina.
 The books are lyrical, evocative.
 They all have several layers overlapping each other, each more mesmerizing than the last.

-Vicki and I were on our very first Bouchercon panel together back in Chicago in 2005, the one that spawned my previous blog endeavor, the First Offenders.
+were on our very first Bouchercon panel together back in Chicago in 2005, the one that spawned my previous blog endeavor, the First Offenders.
 Alison Gaylin, Lori Armstrong, and Jeff Shelby rounded out our "first novel" panel, and while Vicki didn't join the First Offenders, she and I have kept in touch and her books are always must reads for me.

 I ordered her latest book THE DAY OF SMALL THINGS with a little bit of trepidation, however.
 This book does not feature Elizabeth Goodweather, rather Miss Birdie, a secondary character in previous books.
 This is Miss Birdie's story, and while I've enjoyed the character, I wasn't quite sure how I would like a whole book about her.